 The National Coaching Certification Program (NCCP) coaching courses Initiation Trained and Regional Training are now available in our area.

-To register, go to the NCCP Course Listing page.
+To see upcoming clinics available in the lower mainland, go to the NCCP Course Listing page.

 If you want to be Regional Trained, you need to sign-up for the Teaching and Learning, Planning and Absolutes clinics.